Female Health - How to balance hormones

 Exercising is natural therapy to balance hormones.
 It will release endorphins which will raise mood and decrease the chance of depression.
 It balances your overall well-being.
 As long as it is not freezing cold outside, consider walks or bike rides.
 The fresh air and the sunlight will be beneficial to your physical as well as mental health.

 In addition to changing our eating habits and exercising there are some health supplements that we can take that will help balance hormone levels.
 I have taken a look at several different options which I have narrowed down to four different medicinal herbs.

 Black Cohosh is a very efficient remedy in relieving hot flashes, PMS, acne, osteoporosis.
 It makes it a suitable alternative to hormonal placement therapy.
 It may even alleviate pains associated with arthritis.
 Black Cohosh has also been prescribed to control anxiety.
-Women who are on hormonal placement therapy or on any other hormonal prescription shouldn’t consume Black Cohosh.
+Women who are on hormonal replacement therapy or on any other hormonal prescription shouldn’t consume Black Cohosh.
 Women who have been diagnosed with breast cancer, have had breast cancer in the past or whose close family members have been diagnosed with breast cancer shouldn’t use Black Cohosh.

 Red Clover can be found all over Europe, Asia and Northamerica.
 It is a nutritious medicinal herb noted for its greatest benefits in female endocrine health.
 Its plant estrogen helps to balance estrogen levels associated with menopause.
 In addition, it was discovered that red clover also increases cardiovascular health by lowering high cholesterol levels.
 A study done with red clover also showed an increase in bone density in menopausal women.